 The delivery of the Cycle 3 Gap Analysis and Coordinated Action Plan has moved to Autumn 2020, but should still be ready for approval at the 2020 CEOS Plenary.

 WMO has completed their Use Case Gathering Tool.
 The tool will now be connected to http://climatemonitoring.info/.
-By the SIT Technical Workshop WGClimate should be able to provide a first overview of the use cases received.
+By the SIT Technical Workshop, WGClimate should be able to provide a first overview of the use cases received.
 WGCapD and WGDisasters will be asked for potential use cases.

 The Greenhouse Gas (GHG) Task Team continues to improve the GHG Roadmap, with a focus on Annex C (Work Plan).
 WGClimate discussed with the CGMS WGII Chair and rapporteurs: the process of involving CGMS Working Groups in the GHG Task Team; a proposal will be presented at the CGMS-48 Plenary in late August.
 Regarding endorsement of the GHG Roadmap, at both Plenaries we will strive for an endorsement of the objectives, the process, and the resource needs for the Task Team, with the understanding that the Roadmap is a living document, in particular the Annex C Work Plan.